nitinrameshuf/PyCes-Linux/README.txt

 Running the PyCes

-Step 1: Copy and extract the zipped folder to any location in the machine.(Make sure the path where the folder is placed has no spaces or special character expect underscore in them such as "C:\example\space folder".This is recommended "C:\example\space_folder")
+Step 1: Copy and extract the zipped folder to any location in the machine.(Make sure the path where the folder is placed has no spaces such as "C:\example\space folder".This is recommended "C:\example\space_folder")

 Step 2: Place the code in the >Test_Project folder inside the PyCes folder.
 Remove any previous code or projects if present inside this folder.